Stradbally, County Waterford: Medieval church

 Perhaps due to its spacious interior, the church has often been mistaken for an Augustinian abbey.
 This belief probably stems from the fact that for over 300 years, the church was in the possession of the Augustinian Priory of Inistioge which, like Stradbally, was founded by Thomas fitz Anthony.
 In 1540, at the height of the Reformation, the church and rectory of Stradbally were taken over by the Crown, and came under the control of the Bishop of Lismore.
 It is not known how long the church remained open after this.
 In 1615 it was described as being in a dilapidated state.
 The oldest dated gravestone is that of Michael Martin who died in 1717, which suggests that the church was almost certainly in ruins by that time.
 The gravestone is adorned with a skull and crossbones, a common symbol of mortality at the time.

 The most unusual feature of the ruined church is not the church itself but an inscribed gravestone which lies prone in the corner of the nave.
 Around the edge of the stone is an inscription, the surviving portion of which reads: ‘YSABELLA GAL… JACET PLNI’.
 The top of the stone is covered in a variety of symbols, most of which seem to have some Christian significance, including the lily (symbolising the Resurrection) and the all-seeing eye, though this is a matter of interpretation.
 The stone is a mystery, and it is not known how it ended up in the church, but it probably dates from around 1600, when the church was possibly still in use.
 The identity of "Ysabella" is not known either.
 It has been speculated that she was a Galvin or Galwey, both of which are local names.
-Indeed, one 19th-century scholar thought that the stone had nothing to do with anyone named Ysabella, and suggested – improbably – that if the inscription was complete, it would read: 'Beneath this altar lie the remains of Blessed Paulinus'.
+Indeed, one 19th-century scholar thought that the stone had nothing to do with anyone named Ysabella, and suggested that if the inscription was complete, it would read: 'Beneath this altar lie the remains of Blessed Paulinus'.